 Ok, so this one is definitely the one that causes the biggest gag reflex!
 Especially when you unknowingly let your pup give you a big fat kiss then get a whiff of that awful nasty poop breath (yes this has actually happened to me)!
 It’s enough to make you never want puppy kisses again!

-I know for us it is super nasty to even think of our dog putting something like that in his mouth, bur for dogs it’s actually not that uncommon, in fact it’s a fairly ordinary instinctive thing for them to do, and here’s why.
+I know for us it is super nasty to even think of our dog putting something like that in his mouth, but for dogs, it’s actually not that uncommon, in fact, it’s a fairly ordinary instinctive thing for them to do, and here’s why.

 - They’ve always done it – Even though we find it disturbing this behavior has long been a part of a dog’s pattern of living.
 A study of canine behavior has shown that dogs are scavengers, and that includes scavenging for poop.
 Dogs learned how to survive in the harshest of conditions when there wasn’t a lot to choose from as far as meals go they learned that poop will do in a pinch.